JuntaoLiu01/AIMv6/doc/fs.md

 Currently, we only support ext2 rev. 0.
 We may add FAT support in future.

+Also, note that Linux "automagically" (sic) upgrade rev. 0 ext2 file systems to rev. 1, and introduce "extended attributes" feature without user permission, messing the file system up.
+However, most of the time there's no problem, except that `fsck(8)` may print out unpleasant messages.

 Virtual File System (VFS) is ported from OpenBSD to AIMv6 in order to enable the system to work across multiple file systems smoothly.
 We largely simplified the implementation though.
 Even so, the file system framework in